By Eva Apelqvist

 In the past, she says, barn quilts were used to bring good fortune to the farm.
 Today, more than twenty of her squares have been mounted on farm buildings around Dane County, though Schieldt herself does not keep track of where they are.

-While not as easy to find as in some counties, Schieldt’s barn quilts are lovely and satisfying – a goat here, a carpenter’s wheel there – perhaps because the serendipitous search.
+While not as easy to find as in some counties, Schieldt’s barn quilts are lovely and satisfying – a goat here, a carpenter’s wheel there – perhaps because of the serendipitous search.
 You don’t know what you’re looking for, and then suddenly, in the greenery of the hilly farmland, a glimpse of color marks the spot.

 Rock County, Other Spots to Explore